 Hello and welcome!
 I'm John Meluso (he/him, they/them).
-I'm a Computational Social Scientist & Mixed Methodologist who studies Organizations, Communication, Diversity, and Design as Complex Systems.
+I'm a Computational Social Scientist & Qualitative Researcher who studies Organizing through the lens of Complex Systems, especially related to Communication, Diversity, and Design.

 I'm currently the OCEAN Postdoctoral Fellow at the Vermont Complex Systems Center at the University of Vermont where I work with Jim Bagrow and Laurent Hébert-Dufresne.
-In May, 2020, I completed my Doctorate of Philosophy at the University of Michigan in Design Science where I studied Complex Engineered Systems with Jesse Austin-Breneman, Management & Organizations with Jose Uribe, and how we design large-scale artifacts.
+In May, 2020, I completed my Doctorate of Philosophy at the University of Michigan in Design Science where I studied Complex System Design with Jesse Austin-Breneman and Management & Organizations with Jose Uribe.
 Also on my committee were Scott Page and Lynette Shaw.

-I value making a difference in the lives of people, from improving the complex engineered systems that pervade modern society, to determining (and addressing) the root causes of toxic masculinity in organizations, and designing more inclusive work systems for a hybrid world.
+I value making a difference in the lives of people, from determining (and addressing) the root causes of toxic cultures in organizations, to designing more inclusive work systems for a hybrid world, and improving the complex engineered systems that pervade modern society.
 I'm always open to collaborating and mentoring, so don't hesitate to reach out!

 Meluso, J., Hébert-Dufresne, L., Bagrow, J., & Razzante, R. (In Press).
 “Masculinity Contest Cultures and Inclusive Cultures: Insights From an Agent-Based Model of Organizational Socialization and Promotion.” in Research on Social Issues in Management.
 Vol. 3, The Future of Diversity & Inclusion, edited by E. B. King, Q. M. Roberson, and M. Hebl. https://bit.ly/meluso-et-al-mcc-ic